For retakers who refuse to spend $3,000 twice.

 Cards you miss come back sooner.
 Cards you know fade away.

 The algorithm adapts to your performance so you spend time where it counts.
 It's SM-2, the same system used by medical students worldwide.
+Most bar prep flashcard products are static decks with no adaptive algorithm.
+BarReps uses SM-2, the same spaced repetition system used by medical students worldwide, so your review sessions focus on the rules you haven't locked in yet.

 Evidence — Card 23 of 180